libesmtp/libESMTP/docs/critique.md

 on the event type which selects the correct varargs statements to convert the arguments.

-If binding to C++, the obvious choice for the callback interface is to use `std::function`.
-Alternatively either the Boost or libsigc++ signal/slot library could be used.
+### Host Language Objects

+Because there is typically a one-to-one mapping between the bound language and libESMTP's objects, they must be associated with each other.
+The application data APIs may be used to do this.
+The deficiencies in the application data API described above make this more difficult as the bound language's objects may be reference counted or must be otherwise released to a garbage collector.

-### OO Bindings
+### Names

-Interfacing the libESMTP objects to the host language equivalents is simple enough however, as previously noted, the naming convention means that the mapping from API name to method name for each object is not always clear.
+Interfacing the libESMTP objects to the host language equivalents should be simple enough however, as previously noted, the lack of a rigorous naming convention means that the mapping from API name to the host language's method or property names for each object may not always be clear.

+## Python

+Python provides a comprehensive C API to integrate C libraries or code into applications either directly or via its module system.
+I feel that if all the issues described are addressed this would be much simpler to implement.
+In particular iterators and accessors, if available, would enable a much more Pythonic result.

+Interfacing callbacks should not be problematic, even with libESMTP's current API, however the glue code would face issues with correctly handling variadic callbacks.

 For example the sequence